ShredSecurity/protocol-deployment-checklist/README.md

     - how to coordinate with CEXs / law enforcement if needed.
 - If multi-chain, include cross-domain response procedures (pause bridges / relayers).
 - Test dry-run emergency drills quarterly on devnets.

+## About Shred Security

+This checklist is authored and maintained by Shred Security, a research-driven security firm specializing in smart contract auditing, threat modeling, and blockchain security.

+For review engagements, deployment war rooms, or full protocol audits, you can reach us at [Telegram](https://t.me/shredsecurity).